JohanneKnz/knitting_project/README.md

 ### Solved Bugs
 The navbar would lose its alignment when on smaller devices, with the knit along link being oushed down to the following line, underneathe the other icons on the right side of the page.
 This did not make for a good user experience, and looked messy.
 Once I added a narrower margin in the media element for smller devices the navigation was alligned on one line on smaller screen.

+### Known Bugs
+The youtube videos in the tutorial page does not shift underneath eachother on all screensizes.
+This overlap is seems to be solved with some buffering, but it has been observed and not solved.

 ### Lighthouse
 I used Lighthouse within the Chrome Developer Tools to allow me to test the performance, accessibility, best practices and SEO of the website.